cardanovalley/papel-mache/README.md

-# Pinata Uploader
+# Papel Mache

-A short project that uploads pictures to pinata.cloud
+Papel Mache is an app that uploads pictures to IPFS through pinata.cloud

 ---
 ## Requirements